department-of-veterans-affairs/vets.gov-content-style-guide/terms.md

 ### E

 - email: No hyphen.
+- environmental hazards: defined as harmful toxins in the air, water, or land such as those that get released from burn pits.
 - education (serving as an attributive noun to modify another noun)
   - education benefits: not educational benefits
   - education and training opportunities